Continue with Facebook

 Symptoms related to ATTR-PN are usually vague, meaning they could be signs of something other than the disease.
 This can contribute to delays in diagnosis, as can a lack of awareness of the condition itself.

-Diagnosing ATTR-PN typically involves two steps:
+Diagnosing ATTR-PN typically involves two main steps:

 FDA-approved drugs for ATTR-PN include: